| THE

 of understatement) "we must have some moisture in the light fittings.

+Never mind, I've got some spare fuses".
+BANG!
 "Dark up here, isn't it".
 At times like these, the untrained person

 panics & presses every button in sight, several times.
 Using this